-At Sibley Dolman, we have significant experience representing clients in personal injury cases, including many involved construction site accidents.
+At Dolman Law Group, we have significant experience representing clients in personal injury cases, including many involved construction site accidents.
 In past cases, we have secured millions of dollars in damages for our clients.
 While we cannot guarantee a favorable result in your case, we will fight to enforce your rights and strive to achieve the best possible results given your individual circumstances.

 How Construction Site Accidents Injury People